blurdylan/CarND-P2-Traffic-Sign-Classifier/writeup.md

 0.0466 Turn right ahead

 ----------
-For the fifth image, The top five soft max probabilities were:
+For the fifth image, the model is 100% sure that this is a 30kmph children crossing, The top five soft max probabilities were:

 ----------
 1.0000 Children crossing